Right to Information policy

 - has been collected by the contractor from a member of the public

-- was received by the contractor from FACS to facilitate delivery of a service.
+- was received by the contractor from DCJ to facilitate delivery of a service.

-The Right to Information Unit, FACS Legal is responsible for all aspects of the management and processing of formal access applications.
+The Right to Information Unit, DCJ Legal is responsible for all aspects of the management and processing of formal access applications.
 You can lodge a formal access application online.

 How to make an application